Persimmon: Nutrition, Glycemic Index, Acidity, & More

-These orange fruits grow in colder seasons, maturing in late fall, in October or November.
+These orange fruits grow in colder seasons, maturing in late fall, October or November.
 The taste of persimmons is described as sweet, often resembling honey.
 It is not commonly known that, much like tomatoes, persimmons are botanically berries.

-Hachiya is the most common astringent persimmon variety, and non astringent persimmons are represented by Fuyu.
+Hachiya is the most common astringent persimmon variety, and non-astringent persimmons are represented by Fuyu.

 Persimmons are even lower in fats than they are in proteins.
 A 100g of persimmon contains 0.4g of fat.

 Persimmons are naturally absent in cholesterol and trans fats.